JohnCarmichael3000/JohnCarmichael3000/README.md

 <p>
 I'm an experienced developer with a track record of successfully launched projects.
 I’m currently working on all things Cloud, development and automation/scripting with C#, PowerShell, Python, SQL, DevOps, Azure, etc.

 🚀 One thing I'm focusing on is Microservices/Serverless/Functions.
 I'm most familiar with Azure, but also AWS Lambdas.
-I’ve experienced server drift in the past, now I firmly believe serverless is the way forward.
+I’ve suffered server drift in the past, now I firmly believe serverless is the way forward.

 😃 Fun fact about me: I’ve run 10 marathons!